logos-co/roadmap/content/vac/tke/g/codex/testnet-incentive.md

 		Incentivized Tesnet :, 2024-06-01, 2024-07-01
 ```

-- status: 0%
+- status: 40%
 - CC: Frederico, Martin, Juan

 ### Description
 Design incentives for testnet.

 ### Justification
-As part of Codex Production Milestone #4 (Codex v1 Mainnet Launch)
+As part of Codex Production Milestone #4 (Codex v1 Mainnet Launch).

 ### Deliverables
-Report with analyses of incentives and expected consequences
+Report with analyses of incentives and expected consequences.

 ### Tracking Metrics
 Delivery of the report, and agreement with team and stakeholders.